fbladilo/testing/README.md

 - `WORKSPACE` - Should specify a placement of workspace, which contains the `keys` directory, with all the ssh private and public keys used during the run are located.
 The name of the key is specified by the `EC2_KEY` variable.
 If was not specified, will be used the default value - `../`.

-- `EC2_KEY` - name of the ssh private key, which will be passed to the instance, and allow you to access the instance via ssh in future.
+- `EC2_KEY` - name of the ssh private key, which will be passed to the instance, and allow you to access the deployed instance via ssh.
 Set to `ci` by default.
-The key should be discoverable with `${WORKSPACE}/keys/${EC2_KEY}.pem`.
+The key should be accessible at `${WORKSPACE}/keys/${EC2_KEY}.pem`.

-- `EC2_REGION` - region, where all resources will be created.

-- `CLUSTER_NAME` - this variable is used in multiple location.
-In this scenario it's perpouse, is to specify prefix for a newly created AWS EC2 instance.
-When it is not specified, your ansible username will be used.
+- `CLUSTER_NAME` - prefix for a newly created AWS EC2 instance.
+When not specified, your ansible username will be used.
 All EC2 instances are named by the following convention: `$CLUSTER_NAME-<instance role>-3.(7-11)`.

-- `KUBECONFIG` - if this envrironment variable is set, then the `oc` binary will use the configuration file from there to perform any operations on cluster.
+- `KUBECONFIG` - *optional*, if this environment variable is set, then the `oc` binary will use the configuration file from there to perform any operations on cluster.
 By default the `~/.kube/config` location is used. https://docs.openshift.com/container-platform/3.11/cli_reference/manage_cli_profiles.html

 - - - -